redhat-cop/openshift-migration-best-practices/running-the-migration.md

 **Comparison of stage migration and final migration**

-The following table compares stage migration and final migration.
+The following table compares stage migration and final migration:

 | | Stage migration  | Final migration |
 | ------------- | ------------- | ------------- |